thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 - update the firmware of the device
 - trigger application operations

-These capabilities are declared to thin-edge using a combination of convention and configuration.
+These capabilities are declared to %%te%% using a combination of convention and configuration.
 They are then reflected on the digital twin and made available to the local and remote end-users.

 ### Device Connectors

-The capabilities of a device are implemented by __device connectors__, i.e. software components that use the thin-edge API to publish telemetry data on behalf of the device and to handle operation requests acting on the hardware, its profile and the services running under the hood.
+The capabilities of a device are implemented by __device connectors__, i.e. software components that use the %%te%% API to publish telemetry data on behalf of the device and to handle operation requests acting on the hardware, its profile and the services running under the hood.

-Thin-edge itself is a device connector.
+%%te%% itself is a device connector.
-Installing thin-edge on a device enables the capabilities provided by thin-edge out-of-the-box, on that device.
+Installing %%te%% on a device enables the capabilities provided by %%te%% out-of-the-box, on that device.

 A device connector is typically installed on the connected device itself.
 However, this is not a rule.
 A device connector can run on different hardware